-Through a competitive request for proposals process, the Healthy Communities Research Institute awards seed grants to promising research projects proposed by interdisciplinary teams from across the Kent State University community.
+Through a competitive request for proposals, the Healthy Communities Research Institute awards seed grants to promising research projects proposed by interdisciplinary teams across the Kent State University community.
 These grants are intended to support early research efforts in acquiring preliminary data upon which the team can build further research and propose more robust projects.
-Below you will find information on the projects that were awarded the HCRI seed grants.
+Below you will find information on the projects awarded the HCRI seed grants.
 The RFP process typically begins in mid-April.
-If you are interested in seed grant opportunities, please contact the HCRI Director so that you can be added to the HCRI listserv where seed grant announcements will be posted.
+If you are interested in seed grant opportunities, please get in touch with the HCRI Director so that you can be added to the HCRI listserv, where seed grant announcements will be posted.

 2021 - No LaunchPad awards due to Covid-19

 Dissertation and Thesis Awards

 The Healthy Communities Research Institute Distinguished Dissertation and Thesis Awards recognize the highest level of graduate student scholarship at Kent State University.
 These awards highlight the original and innovative work of our master’s students and doctoral candidates researching community health.

 2023 Funded Distinguished Dissertation and Thesis Award Recipients